freol35241/IVT490-interface-esp8266/README.md

 States are published at 60 second intervals.

-It listens for control commands according to:
+The interface listens for control commands according to:

 * `{MQTT_BASE_TOPIC}/control/GT1_target`